-Small area games are competitive hockey drills done in a smaller than normal playing area.
-This can be cross-ice, neutral zone, corners or depending what coaches are trying to teach.
-There are no limitation on how to use the ice.
+Small-area games are competitive hockey drills done in a smaller-than-normal playing area.
+This can be cross-ice, neutral zone, corners or something else, depending what coaches are trying to teach.
+There are no limitations on how to use the ice.

-Smaller groups of player participate with a higher and consistent intensity, including lots of puck touches.
-SAG's are designed to teach players through the simulation of game situations.
+Smaller groups of players participate with a higher and more-consistent intensity, including lots of puck touches.
+Small-area games are designed to teach players through the simulation of game situations.

-Designing practice and game play appropriate to the age, size and skill of the participant.
+Designing practices and game play appropriate to the age, size and skill of the participant.

-FUNdamental hockey skills are more easily introduced players, especially youngsters, through small area games and skill stations using smaller spaces.
+FUNdamental hockey skills are more easily introduced to players, especially in young players, through small-area games and skill stations using smaller spaces.
 Closer proximity between coaches and players creates an opportunity to better communicate and demonstrate a drill's objectives.

-For younger players, playing age appropriate modified hockey games on smaller surfaces (cross-ice for Timbits Initiation and half-ice for Novice) is beneficial.
-Scaling the playing surface to the size and speed of young players increases skill development and enjoyment of the game by increasing puck touches, shots per player, shot on goal, completed pass and time on ice.
+For younger players, playing age-appropriate games on smaller surfaces (cross-ice for Timbits U7 and half-ice for U9) is beneficial.
+Scaling the playing surface to the size and speed of young players increases skill development and enjoyment of the game by increasing puck touches, shots per player, shots on goal, completed passes and time on ice.